instancer-kirik/bonify/README.md

 # bonify
 add bones to objects in blender, with auto weighting and parent finding, also you can manually select parent

-Instructions
+Instructions for now
+1. Click on Scripting workspace tab (Top) > Text > New > paste bonify.py > press Play button |> bonify controls in Tool menu

-1. have an armature,
+2. have an armature, click on 'Armature' in controls to select armature

-in object mode, select object, select armature, choose axes for parent searching, or select one in armature edit mode. add bone with weights
+3. in object mode, select object, choose axes for parent searching, or select one in armature edit mode. add bone with weights

 ![image](https://github.com/user-attachments/assets/07a7b4d8-12ee-4ac1-84ca-9d137b2d1d9d)
 ![image](https://github.com/user-attachments/assets/c41ee1a0-566d-4d28-b210-91ca1913ffbb)